 Caño White is made from Verdejo grapes.
 Verdejo is an indigenous variety of grape from the Rueda region in Spain.
 Verdejo grapes are generally harvested at night in order to obtain this wine of intense and fruity aroma.
 This prevents grapes from suffering the high temperatures of September days in this region.

 Rueda is a wine producing region in the heart of the Iberian Peninsula, on the high plateau of Castile and León, right between two of Spain’s most famous red-wine producers: Ribera del Duero and Toro, and just on the North-West of Madrid.
 The river Duero flows through this region from East to West.
 Rueda was the first Denominación de Origen to be certified in the Region of Castile and León (1980).
 This high plateau is characterised by a typical continental climate featuring long cold winters, a brief spring season, and dry harsh hot summers

-Brilliant, bright yellow in colour, the nose is fruity with aromas of citrus fruits along with pears and apples.
-On the palate, the wine is lively and fresh, with an intense impression of citrus and lively acidity.
+Bright yellow colour, with a nose of remarkable citrus fruit flowers along with pears and apples.
+On the palate, the wine is lively and fresh, with an intense presence of citrus and a balanced acidity.